 I acknowledge that I have received a copy of the Fee Schedule and reviewed the appropriate IRS Form 5305 for my type of account, and that occasionally Administrator will provide additional documents and forms for my information and use in connection with my Account (documents provided or made available to me by Administrator regarding the administration of my Account are hereafter collectively referred to as the "Documents").
-The Documents and conditions that apply to my Account, and I agree to be bound by those terms and conditions that apply to notify Administrator withing of my objection(s) to a term or condition from time to a ministrator or a Document is deemed a waiver of such an objection.
-If my Account Application pertains to an individual retirement account (an "IRA"), then I may revoke the Account Application without penalty by delivering written notice of the same to Custodian c/o Administrator within seven (7) days of the date of submission of the Account Application to Administrator.
-I have received sufficient information from Administrator to complete this Account Application.
-I have been afforded the opportunity to request information from Administrator and am satisfied with the information Administrator.
+The Documents contain terms and conditions that apply to my Account, and I agree to be bound by those terms and conditions, as they may be amended from time to time.
+Failure to promptly notify Administrator in writing of my objection(s) to a term or condition of my Account Application or a Document is deemeed a waiver of such an objection.
+If my Account Application pertains to an individual retirement account (an "IRA"), then I may revoke the Account Application without penalty by delivering written notice of the same to Custodian c/o Administrator within seven (7) days of the date of submission of the Account Application.
+I have been afforded the opportunity to request information from Administrator to complete this Account Application.
+I have been afforded the opportunity to request information from Administrator and as satisfied with the information Administrator has provided to me.